Archive for the ‘Uncategorized’ Category

 Residence nil-rate band £175,000 April 2030

-Business property relief (BPR) at 100% applies to shares in an unquoted trading company held for two years, but it falls away once you hold cash.
+business property relief (BPR) at 100% applies to shares in an unquoted trading company held for two years, but it falls away once you hold cash.
 To reinstate protection you can:

 • buy AIM shares that qualify for BPR (higher risk)